Retirement savings calculator01 Jul 2023 5 min read

 - retiring at or after preservation age

-- ending employment on or after age 60
+- ending an employment arrangement on or after age 60

 - reaching age 65 (regardless of your work status).